madetech/nhs-virtual-visit/docs/runbook/README.md

 - [Sentry](https://sentry.io) - to log and monitor uncaught errors and exceptions

+## Purpose

-The purpose of this runbook is to provide documentation for setting up the application as described above.
+The main purpose of this runbook is to provide documentation for setting up the application as described in the overview.
 That being said, it's entirely possible to replace these services with ones that work best for your trust.

+## Setting up the application

-To set up the application like current NHS trusts:
+To get the application running like current NHS trusts:

 1. [Setting up your repository](./setting-up-your-repo.md)
 1. [GOV.UK Notify Templates](./govuk-notify-templates.md)